erikacui/happy-gitting/readme.md

 # Happy gitting everyone!

+## Hello!

 This is markdown readme file.

-You can add images here as in any other markdown document:

 ![Lake Olallie in October 2022](olallie.jpg)